 Foundation (Year 1 minus 1) year students;

 new enrolments.
 This may include: students who commenced at the school in 2020; students transitioning between levels of education, e.g. primary to secondary school, or moving campuses;

 students with newly diagnosed or newly imputed disability; and

 For these cohorts, schools will only be required to collect evidence of assessed student needs, adjustments provided and consultation and collaboration with the student and/or parents, guardians or carers, or associates.
 Evidence of ongoing monitoring and review of adjustments will not be required.

 Q Question.
 How is data from the NCCD used?

 High level, non-identifying data from the NCCD is used in national reporting to inform policy and program planning to support students with disability.

 Since 1 January 2018, the NCCD has been used to calculate the student with disability funding loading for schools provided by the Australian Government.
 This loading is based on the level of adjustment being provided to the student.
-A fact sheet on the Australian Government Department of Education and Training’s website provides more information.
+A fact sheet on the Australian Government Department of Education, Skills and Employment's website provides more information.